matthewfritz/vue-crud/README.md

-# vue-crud
+# vue-tasks

-A basic Vue application to handle basic CRUD operations on a data set
+A basic Vue application to a task list within a SPA (Single Page Application).

+You can view it live at [https://matthewfritz.github.io/vue-tasks](https://matthewfritz.github.io/vue-tasks).